georgethebeatle/diycontainers/README.md

 mount -t proc none /proc
 ```

-And we have build a decently isolated container.
-Sure, there's a lot more to do, but I think you should be getting the idea by now, so I am going to stop now.
+And we have built a decently isolated container.
+Sure, there's a lot more to do, but I think you are getting the point, so I am going to stop now.

-Here are all the steps that we explored today:
+Here are the steps that we performed all in one place:

 ```
 # on the host